 Vamsi joined Watsi on November 5th, 2014.
-Five years ago, Vamsi became the 424th member to automatically support a new Watsi patient every month.
-Since then, 5,405 more people have become monthly donors!
-Vamsi's most recent donation traveled 8,500 miles to support Shatrice, a toddler from Kenya, to fund fitting and treatment with hearing aids.
+Eight years ago, Vamsi joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Vamsi's most recent donation traveled 1,900 miles to support Stravensky, a future engineer from Haiti, to fund heart surgery.

 Vamsi has funded healthcare for 101 patients in 12 countries.